 Members of the Advisory Board for the Duke Center for Research on Personalized Health Care are prominent members of the Duke community doing innovative work in fields that impact the personalized medicine and personalized healthcare movements.
-Their support of initiatives at the Center represents commitment to a larger group goal of making healthcare more predictive, proactive, and personalized.
+Their support of initiatives at the Center represents a commitment to a larger group goal of making health care more predictive, proactive, and personalized.

 Mark McClellan, MD, PhD is the Robert J. Margolis Professor of Business, Medicine, and Policy, and Director of the Duke-Margolis Center for Health Policy at Duke University with offices at Duke and in Washington DC.

 Dr. McClellan is a doctor and an economist, and his work has addressed a wide range of strategies and policy reforms to improve health care, including payment reforms to promote better outcomes and lower costs, methods for development and use of real-world evidence, and approaches for more effective drug and device innovation.
 Dr. McClellan is a former administrator of the Centers for Medicare & Medicaid Services (CMS) and former commissioner of the U.S. Food and Drug Administration (FDA), where he developed and implemented major reforms in health policy.
 He was also a Senior Fellow at the Brookings Institution and a professor of economics and medicine at Stanford University.